tobiasbriones/ep-misc-computations-in-js/README.md

 The scripts are about:
 * **bisection-method.mjs:** Computes the root of a polynomial according to the bisection method.
 Basic implementation I made in 2016 to run the algorithm.
+See also: [Example Project: Secant Method](https://github.com/TobiasBriones/example.math.numerical.polynomial.cpp.secant-method).
 * **eratosthenes-sieve.mjs:** Computes prime numbers by using the eratosthenes sieve algorithm.
 Basic implementation I made in 2016 to run the algorithm.